 There are slight differences with the date based on the region.
 In the western part of Japan, it’s celebrated on January 15th.
-In Kyoto and surrounding area, it’s celebrated on the 4th.
+In Kyoto and the surrounding area, the tradition is celebrated on the 4th.

-Ancient people believed the food once being offered to the God would have special powers, and they wished for health by eating it with the appreciation to the God.
+Ancient people believed the food once being offered to God would have special powers, and they wished for health by eating it with the blessing from God.

-One thing you have to remember when you break mochi into pieces is never cut it.
-The action reminds Japanese people of Seppuku (切腹), ritual disembowelment during the the old times, and they believed it as a sign of bad luck.
-Therefore, the common way is to break it with a wooden hammer or do it with your hands.
+To break open the ornamental mochi, we would never cut it with a knife.
+The action reminds the Japanese people of seppuku (切腹), ritual disembowelment during the old times, and they believed it as a sign of bad luck.
+For that reason, the common way to break the mochi is with a wooden hammer or with your hands.

 The words “kiru” (to cut) and “waru” (to break) have connotations of bad fortune and mishap; therefore, “hiraku“(open) — the original form of “Biraki” — is used in the sense of the opening of new opportunities.

 Traditionally, mochi was made fresh at home, including kagami mochi, which was made with two discs—one a little larger than the other.

 The mochi cakes are stacked on a decorated stand, adorned with an orange and a fan, and placed on the kamidana (a Shinto altar) or family altar.
 To maximize luck, some families even place the small kagami mochi in each room of the house.